davidkastner/pyQMMM/docs/getting_started.rst

 Overview
 ^^^^^^^^
-CADDKit is a package for accelerating insights gained from structure function relationship (SFR) with an emphasis on QM, MD, and QM/MM workflows.
+pyQMMM is a package for accelerating insights gained from structure function relationship (SFR) with an emphasis on QM, MD, and QM/MM workflows.
 The package contains useful tools for all stages of the computer-aided drug design workflow.
 The functionality is built around the Amber-TeraChem interface.

 The initial limited goal of the package is serve as a repository sandbox for useful scripts used in my molecular modelling workflows.
-However, eventually, I would hope to grow CADDKit into a robust tool for automating the job preparation and analysis of QM/MM simulations.
+However, eventually, I would hope to grow pyQMMM into a robust tool for automating the job preparation and analysis of QM/MM simulations.

 Installation